njlauersdorf/ABPs/README.md

 $ ctest
 ```

-I had a 51% pass rate.
-It is likely MPI is not linked properly for these tests, so a similar pass rate should be fine.
-Since we have both MPI and CUDA enabled, more tests should pass than our local build.
+I had a 51% pass rate since MPI is active in our build, so a similar pass rate should be fine.
+Since we have CUDA enabled (but not MPI), more tests should pass than our local build.

 Finally, install HOOMD-Blue into your Python environment: